- All associations offering U10, U12 and U14 programs (including U14AA) are required to conduct UAA testing

-- DO submit testing data for every U10, U12 and U14 player (excluding goaltenders) within your association to the Ringette Alberta office no later than September 20
+• DO submit testing data for every U10, U12 and U14 player (excluding goaltenders) within your association to the Ringette Alberta office by the deadline

 Highlights